What Will The Pictures Show?

-The nuclear material travels through the bloodstream (arteries) to the "target" organ, the heart muscle.
-The nuclear imaging material gives off a small amount of radiation that can be seen with a special camera.
-Areas of the heart muscle with reduced blood flow because of blocked or narrowed arteries will not contain as much nuclear material as those with healthy arteries and normal blood flow.
-Areas of decreased blood flow are called "defects."
-The Cardiologist will analyze these pictures.
+The IV injection sends the nuclear imaging material through the bloodstream to the heart.
+The nuclear imaging material has a small amount of radiation that can be seen with a special camera.
+If any areas of the heart are diseased (because of blocked or narrowed arteries), these areas will not show as much nuclear material as healthy arteries.
+The pictures will show the areas with less blood flow, called “defects”.
+The cardiologist (heart doctor) will analyze these pictures.

-DO NOT EAT OR DRINK between the two parts of the test.
+DO NOT EAT OR DRINK anything between the two parts of the test.

 - Wear comfortable clothing.
 You will be wearing a hospital gown for the test.